Divyanshu-singh15/DictionaryPowerToys/README.md

 ## Acknowledgments

 A big thank you to the creators and contributors of the [Wordset Dictionary](https://github.com/wordset/wordset-dictionary) for providing the dictionary data used in this plugin.
 Your work is greatly appreciated!
+Additionally, a special thanks to [Dictionary.com](https://www.dictionary.com/) for serving as the online search provider, helping users find definitions when offline results aren't enough.

 ## Contributing